SneakyBastardSword/SantaBot/README.md

 ### Steps to run:
 1. Run `pip3 install -r requirements.txt`
 2. Once all of the dependencies are installed, create a Discord bot token following the instructions [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
+   - **IMPORTANT:** you will need to explicitly enable the Server Members Intent under the Bot tab in https://discord.com/developers/applications/ [as pictured](https://i.imgur.com/mvwTiPE.png)
 3. Replace variables in CONFIG.py (I have provided CONFIG.py.example as an example)

    3a.
 Replace `discord_token` and `client_id` in CONFIG.py with your bot token - these two are REQUIRED for all functionality and for the bot to even start